-The goals you set for your ecommerce site shouldn’t be ambiguous or unrealistic.
+The goals you set for your e-commerce website shouldn’t be ambiguous or unrealistic.
 Start from where you are and scale from there.

 For example, you could set a smart goal to generate 1,000 search visitors in 30 days.
-You could employ several marketing strategies to achieve your goal, and put the user first.
+Or, you could set a smart goal to publish a blog post three times a week.
+Meaning, you can employ several marketing strategies to achieve your goal, putting the user first.

 Setting a goal for 10,000 blog visitors in 30 days may not be realistic if you’re a beginner.
 Start small and you’ll get there.

-Effective SEO starts with a goal – e.g., a goal to understand your target audience first, before creating content for them.
+Effective search engine optimization starts with a goal – e.g., a goal to understand your target audience first, before creating content for them.

-A smart goal like that will reposition you to build a successful online store.
+A smart goal like that will position you to build a successful online store.

-Speaking of which, what are the benefits of an online store?
+Speaking of which, what are the benefits of an e-commerce site?

-2).
-Benefits of owning an online store: Before you can put SEO best practices to work, you should know the benefits of your platform.
-This may be the difference between those who do well at ecommerce and those who don’t.
+Benefits of owning an e-commerce store: Before you can put SEO best practices to work, you should know the benefits of your platform.
+This may be the difference between those who do well at e-commerce and those who don’t.

-ThredUp launched an online store instead of a physical storefront, because they understood the huge benefits of ecommerce.
+ThredUp launched an e-commerce store instead of a physical storefront because they understood the huge benefits of having an e-commerce platform.

-Amazon, Ebay, and JCPenney (which also has a brick-and-mortar presence) are also ecommerce sites.
-They’re successful today because their founders had a vision, and didn’t allow Google updates and internet changes to distract them.
+Amazon, eBay, and JCPenney (which also has a brick-and-mortar presence) are also e-commerce sites.
+They’re successful today because their founders had a vision and they didn’t allow Google updates and internet changes to distract them.
 They learned along the way and eventually excelled.
 You can, too.

 Imagine the cost of building a physical brick-and-mortar store or supermarket.

-ii).
-Potential customer reach: There are over a billion people on the internet who actively use it.
+Potential customer reach: There are over a billion people on the internet (and growing) who actively use it.
 In this digital age, you can use low-cost advertising and content marketing to reach a huge portion of these people.

-Even you only get 0.0001% of those one billion customers to your online store, how much do you think you’ll earn per year
+Even if you only get 0.0001% of those one billion customers to your e-commerce store, how much do you think you’ll earn per year?

-iii).
-Easy to make changes: Since there are no physical structures per se, and everything is done via the web store, you can see immediate results from changes you make.
+Easy to make changes: Since there are no physical structures, per se and everything is done via the web store, you can see immediate results from changes you make.

-You can update your inventory, change the price tag of your products, and offer discounts just by designing and uploading an attractive graphic – and it’ll appear instantly on the page for your customers to enjoy.
+You can update your inventory, change the price of your products and offer discounts, just by designing and uploading an attractive graphic – and it’ll appear instantly on the page for your customers to enjoy.

-iv).
-Measurable results: As we mentioned in the SMART goal setting section,you need a business model that you can easily measure.
-You can use content marketing, PPC ads, and social media marketing to reach thousands of people, and in the process measure clicks and conversions.
+Measurable results: As we mentioned in the SMART goal setting section, you need a business model that you can easily measure.
+You can use content marketing, PPC ads, and social media marketing to reach thousands of people.
+And, in the process, you can measure clicks and conversions.
 You can even get customer feedback.

 Strategy #2: Designing a User-Friendly Ecommerce Site

-A user-friendly site is one that’s easy to navigate and use.
-User satisfaction should be your #1 priority as an ecommerce entrepreneur.
+A user-friendly e-commerce website is one that’s easy to navigate and use.
+User satisfaction should be your #1 priority as an e-commerce entrepreneur.

 The focus on the user became even more important after the Hummingbird algorithm change, which affected millions of websites that were providing value to users.

-Focus on interactive design, both for your desktop views as well as mobile visitors.
-An interactive design is one that encourages communication between the site and its customers.
+Focus on interactive design, both for your desktop view as well as for mobile visitors.
+Interactive design is one that encourages communication between the site and its customers.

 Strategy #3: Getting Started with Ecommerce SEO

-Ecommerce SEO is the process of optimizing your store pages to improve search rankings and traffic.
+Ecommerce SEO is the process of optimizing your store pages to improve search engine rankings and drive traffic.

 Don’t believe the myth that Google hates new sites or stores.
-Google also doesn’t favor some specific sites over others.
+Despite the rumors, the search engine giant doesn’t favor some specific sites over others.

 Your site does matter to Google, because without it and millions of other indexed sites, Google would be out of business.

-Driving referral traffic through social media is one way, but it’s slow.
-If you want to take your ecommerce site to the next level, and dominate search results for frequently used long-tail keywords, you’ll have to do a few key things.
+Driving referral traffic through social media is one way, but social media tends to be slow.
+If you want to take your e-commerce website to the next level and dominate search results for frequently used long-tail keywords, you’ll have to do a few key things.

-Of course, you’ll need quality content.
-But beyond that, you’ll need to understand the various stages that consumers go through before they buy.
+Of course, you’ll need quality content, like a blog post that will knock your readers’ socks off.
+But, beyond that, you’ll need to understand the various stages that consumers go through before they buy.

-1).
-Customer buying cycle: The customer buying cycle is the process your prospects go through before purchasing a product.
+Customer buying cycle: The customer buying cycle is the process that your prospects go through, before purchasing a product.

 Each stage of the cycle carries with it the need for a different conversation with your customers.

-i).
 Awareness: Customer awareness is the first stage, where a customer becomes aware of a need.
-For example, Jane discovers that she needs a new pair of Nike shoes, and realizes there are several stores out there.
-But she wants to be treated like a queen in the process.
+For example, Jane discovers that she needs a new pair of Nike shoes and realizes that there are several stores out there.
+But, she wants to be treated like a queen in the process.

-ii).
-Research: The customer begins to re-evaluate what she really wants.
+Research: The customer begins to evaluate what she really wants.
 At this stage, Jane, our customer, needs to conduct some research.
-She will read blogs and product reviews, watch “how to” videos, flip through brochures, download whitepapers – in short, she’ll do everything possible to get the right information.
+She will read blogs and product reviews, watch “how-to” videos, flip through brochures, download whitepapers – in short, she’ll do everything possible to get the right information.

-iii).
 Comparison: Since there are so many models of the same product, our customer most likely then seeks to compare her options.
-This is why you see a lot of keywords where two or more products are placed side by side (e.g., p90x vs. insanity, hostgator vs. bluehost, ipad 4 vs. ipad mini).
+This is why you see a lot of keywords where two or more products are placed side by side (e.g., P90x vs. Insanity, Hostgator vs. Bluehost, iPad 4 vs. iPad mini).

-iv).
 Purchase: The purchase stage is where the customer finally brings out her credit card and start placing her order.
-She understands exactly what she needs, and the perceived value she’ll get for her money.
+She understands exactly what she needs and the perceived value that she’ll get for her money.

-That’s how Zappos, an online store that sells shoes, clothing, and accesories, grew into a multi-million dollar company.
-Zappos puts customers first, and the result is loyalty.
+That’s how Zappos, an online store that sells shoes, clothing, and accessories, grew into a multi-million dollar company.
+Zappos puts customers first and the result is loyalty.